 Cameron W. Fox is a partner in the Employment Law Department of Paul Hastings.
 She works in the firm’s Los Angeles and San Francisco offices.
 She is the Chair of the Los Angeles Employment Law Department.
 Ms. Fox represents employers in all aspects of employment law and labor relations, with a particular emphasis in the technology industry.

-Employment Law.
-An experienced trial lawyer, Ms. Fox has successfully defended employers in jury and bench trials, in arbitration, and on appeal against claims of discrimination, harassment, retaliation, wrongful termination, breach of contract, and defamation.
-For example, Ms. Fox has secured full defense verdicts in high-profile cases involving allegations of retaliation against whistleblowers, and in cases alleging discrimination and retaliation for political and religious expression in the workplace.
+Ms. Fox has successfully defended employers in jury and bench trials, in arbitration, and on appeal against claims of discrimination, harassment, retaliation, wrongful termination, breach of contract, and defamation.
+She has also secured numerous full defense verdicts in arbitration on behalf of employers facing numerous discrimination claims.

-Ms. Fox also litigates and represents employers at trial in cases involving allegations of trade secret misappropriation, violation of invention assignment and confidentiality provisions, and related business torts.
+With regard to technology in particular, Ms. Fox litigates and represents employers at trial in cases involving allegations of trade secret misappropriation, violation of invention assignment and confidentiality provisions, and related business torts.

 In addition to her private practice work, Ms. Fox is a deputized district attorney for Los Angeles County.

 - Named as a California Super Lawyer Rising Star for multiple years since 2006

 - Named as one of Southern California’s Outstanding Young Lawyers and Top Women Attorneys for multiple years since 2012

 - Northwestern University, B.A., 1997 (Mortar Board Scholar)